domschl/WinSteamOnMac/README.md

 ```

 This will update your x86 homebrew environment and automatically build the latest `game-porting-toolkit`.
+Remember, the build process will take about 30min even on a very fast machine!

 Then you will need to download the latest [game-porting-toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit) from apple to update the libraries in your wine prefix.
 Open the download and: